-A negative result does not necessarily rule out the possibility of amoebiasis.
+A negative result does not necessarily rule out echinococcosis.
 During the early stages of the infection, the number of antibodies may be so small that the test yields a negative or equivocal result.
-In cases of suspected amoebiasis based on the case history, another serum sample should be tested after a few days.
+If the patient is anaemic or has suspected echinococcosis, another serum sample should be tested after four weeks.